-We expect that all applicants will be notified if they are successful by the end of December.
-We expect grants to be distributed in early February 2020 for programs to be completed in that calendar year.
-Programs will be acquitted at the end of February 2021.
+We expect that all applicants will be notified if they are successful by the end of November.
+We expect grants to be distributed in early February 2023 for programs to be completed in that calendar year.

-We can only provide grants to organisations with DGR 1 status.
-Your organisation is welcome to partner with an organisation who has DGR1 status so long as the application comes directly from the organisation with DGR 1 status .
+We can only provide grants to organisations with Deductible Gift Recipient (DGR) 1 status.
+Your organisation is welcome to partner with an organisation who has DGR 1 status (auspice) so long as the application comes directly from the organisation with DGR 1 status.

-The Community Grants are intended for a single grant of up to $25,000 rather than for a multi-year project.
-There is no restriction on an organization being able to apply more than once.
+The Community Grants are intended for a single grant of up to $30,000 rather than for a multi-year project.
+There is no restriction on an organisation being able to apply more than once.